-VIEW LIVESTREAM OF THE EVENT, FRIDAY SEPT 20 at 9AM EST HERE.
+VIEW LIVESTREAM OF THE EVENTS, THURSDAY SEPT 19 at 5:30PM and FRIDAY SEPT 20 at 9AM EST HERE.

 Yale University is hosting a one-day conference on the future of the Greek economy titled “Towards a New Greek Miracle: Growth Policies for the Decades to Come.”
 The conference will take place on Friday, September 20th and will be preceded by the annual Stavros Niarchos Foundation Lecture, which will be delivered by Yannis Stournaras, the Governor of the Bank of Greece, on September 19th.
 The event is a joint initiative of Yale’s Hellenic Studies Program, the Department of Economics, and the School of Management.
 It will convene leading experts on the Greek economy from Greece, other European countries, and the United States, and from both academia and the policy world to debate ideas for promoting economic growth in Greece in the years ahead.